hellojavaer/ddal/README.md

 ## Features

-- Fully support ACID and only proxy original datasource for business
+- Only proxy original datasource for business
+- Fully support ACID
 - Support insert, select, update and delete expression
 - Support sub-select, union all and exists expression
 - Support table alias
-- Support no shard key schema/table routing
+- Support no shard-key schema/table routing
 - Support '=', 'in' and 'between' operation to route schema/table and support mixed sql parameter and jdbc parameter in routing values
 	- eg: 'select * from tb where id in(1,?,3)'
 	- eg: 'select * from tb where id between 1 and ?'